Agile Sprint vs. Innovation Sprint

-Enter the 2000’s – where the business world shifted from industrial-age inspired processes, like waterfall, to game-changing, iterative development approaches, such as Agile, Scrum, Kanban.
-These iterative development frameworks were made up of ‘Sprints’, which are rapid, measurable cycles of build, test, ship.
-This is where Agile Sprint was born.
-The purpose of doing an Agile Sprint is to deliver a shippable product within the span of a few weeks.
+These iterative development frameworks were made up of ‘sprints’, which are rapid, measurable cycles of build, test, ship.
+This is where agile sprint was born.
+The purpose of doing an agile sprint is to deliver a shippable product within the span of a few weeks.
 It’s more about finishing, rather than starting.

 The difference lies in the question of what stage of the development process are you at.
 Do you have an idea already?
 Are you looking to build and deliver as fast as possible?
 Or are you looking to validate ideas to solve a problem first?

-If you’d like to work on fresh, inspiring projects with us in the future, or if you’re keen to join an agency that values continued growth, forward-thinking and innovative behaviours, leave us a note and follow us on our social media channels for more exciting stuff!
+If you’d like to work on fresh, inspiring projects with us in the future, or if you’re keen to join an agency that values continued growth, forward-thinking and innovative behaviours, get in touch with our team and one of our friendly consultants will reach out to you.